microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 3 - Open Viewer and View images

-The DICOM service has a built in DICOM Viewer.
+The DICOM service has a built in DICOM viewer.
 By copying and pasting the main URL for the DICOM Service into a web browser, you can see the list of uploaded Studies.

 If you see three studies listed and if they open, then you have successfully completed this part of the challenge.
 Move to Part 2 of the challenge.